 - Grab a jar and draw three equidistant lines from top to bottom.
 Each one represents a privilege like eating snacks, going to the movies, or extra playtime.
 If the child talks back or is mean to their siblings, put a few beans in the jar.
 If they surpass a marking, they can’t partake in that activity.

-- Give the kids play money and throughout the week, take away or give them more money based on their actions.
+- Give the kids play money and take away or give them more fake funds based on their actions throughout the week.
 And get creative, Mama.
 Model the money after their favorite characters or movies for a little extra incentive.